-- 1. If you do not have a driver's license when you enter the facility, you will not receive a license during your incarceration.
+- If you do not have a driver's license when you enter the facility, you will not receive a license during your incarceration.
 It is your responsibility to secure your driver's license after your release from a DOCR facility.
-Driver's licenses may only be renewed for North Dakota license holders and Class D driver's licenses.
-The DOCR does not transport for driver's license renewals or photo ID's.
-If your license has been suspended or revoked, it is up to you to contact the Driver's License Division and ask for details to have the suspension or revocation lifted. - 2.
+Driver's licenses may only be renewed for North Dakota license holders.
+Generally, the DOCR does not transport for driver's license renewals or photo ID's.
+If your license has been suspended or revoked, it is up to you to contact the DOCR liaison and ask for details to have the suspension or revocation lifted. - 2.
 North Dakota residents have one year from the expiration date of the license to renew it without re-taking the written and road tests.
-If your driver's license is set to expire while you are here, send a request slip, one month in advance, to your case manager with your full name, date of birth, and driver's license number or social security number.
+If your driver's license is set to expire while you are here, send a request slip, one month in advance, to your case manager with your full name, date of birth, and driver's license number.
 Once the DOT approves your request, a Driver's License Renewal Application will need to be completed and a \$15.00 money transfer voucher will need to be requested.
 An eye exam will be arranged for you, and the \$3.00 medical co-pay will be your responsibility.
 The results of the eye exam will be sent along with the other required information to the Driver's License Division.
 The Driver's License Division must have a copy of your photo on record or you will not be able to renew your license until after you are discharged from the facility and are able to go to the licensing division in person.
 You will be notified when the renewed driver's license has arrived at the facility and it will be placed in your legal file to be held until you are released.